-I Am More Than Just My Skills
+I Am More Than Just My Skills: Why Whole-Person Insights Matter in Talent Management

-November 20, 2024
+November 25, 2024

 Business is moving very fast, and the pace of change is accelerating.
 Companies are rapidly adopting a skills-based approach to better meet current and future challenges, as it promises greater agility, efficiency, and a streamlined process for matching people to work.